port-labs/port-docs/docs/guides/all/approval-workflow-for-gitlab-deployment.md

 import PortTooltip from "/src/components/tooltip/tooltip.jsx";

-# Approval Workflows for GitLab and ServiceNow
+# Approval Workflows for Service Deployment

 This guide demonstrates the power and flexibility of chaining self-service actions and automations in Port to deploy a service.
 The deployment process is integrated with GitLab pipelines and ServiceNow for handling approval workflows when tests fail.